FAQ: What does the phrase "Selected citations only" in the Indexed field in LocatorPlus and the NLM Catalog mean

 - Search for the journal record with a Journal Title Search or a PubMed Title Abbreviation Search in LocatorPlus

 - Go to the Details screen

 To identify the collaborator partner responsible for selecting the citations, search the journal in PubMed and view the MEDLINE display for the citations.
 The OWN field identifies the originating organization.
-To identify Author manuscript citations, see the PubMed label on the Summary, Abstract, AbstractPlus and Citation displays that reads "[PubMed - author manuscript in PMC].".
+To identify Author manuscript citations, see the PubMed label on the Summary, Abstract, AbstractPlus and Citation displays that reads "[PubMed]".